windicss/docs/guide/migration.md

 # Migrate from Tailwind CSS

-While Windi CSS aims to be compatible with Tailwind CSS, there are some slight differences in configuration.

-Some options are no longer necessary, because of its [design].

 ### `package.json`

 Some of your dependencies are no longer required, you can remove them if they were only needed for Tailwind CSS.